theNewDynamic/minjinlee.com/_events/papercuts-jp.md

 ---

 Min Jin Lee will be a bookseller for a day at Papercuts JP to celebrate Independent Bookstore Day 2017.
 Join us at Papercuts JP for the launch of THE PAPERCUTS ANTHOLOGY VOLUME.
-Drink champagne, snag swag and hang out with Kate, Katie and Min (who will also go by as Kat that day so she can feel right at home).&nbsp;
+Drink champagne, snag swag and hang out with Kate, Katie and Min (who will also go by the name Kat that day so she can feel right at home).&nbsp;